Transportation Alternatives Program (TAP)

 The federal Transportation Alternatives Program (TAP) provides funding for surface transportation projects such as on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvement activities, environmental mitigation and safe routes to school projects

-Additional eligibility information may be found in the FHWA TAP Program Guidance.
+Additional eligibility information may be found in the FHWA TAP Program Legislation.

 Applying for Funding